 All students begin with a Preliminary 1 video audition.
-Those scoring highest will advance to Preliminary 2 live auditions in January 2019.
-New Rule: If you advance to Preliminary 2, you will now perform two monologues written by different authors.
+Those scoring highest will advance to Preliminary 2 live auditions in January 2020.
+If you advance to Preliminary 2, you will now perform two monologues written by different authors.
 Those scoring highest after Preliminary 2 will advance to the Semifinals.

 - Prepare one contemporary monologue, either dramatic or comedic.
 We define contemporary as material written after 1920

 - Your monologue for your Preliminary audition should not exceed 2 1/2 minutes in length and must be performed in English

 - Your monologue must be memorized and come from a published play.
 No original material will be allowed

 - Your selection must be spoken word; no singing, although you may use a monologue from a published musical that has been performed on Broadway

 - Choose material that you closely identify with and can relate to.
 Avoid characters which are much older or younger than you

 - Do not use a dialect or accent

 - Props are limited to one stool/chair and one table.
 Chairs will be permitted but may not be thrown or forcefully propelled

 - Choose a monologue in which you play only one character